 Below, we dive into how you can effectively collaborate with your Clients.

 Often, if we simply ask for feedback or want to collaborate on something, we leave things too open-ended.
 It’s imperative to establish desired outcomes or milestones for various parts of the project.
 Make sure you communicate those outcomes to the client.
-Don’t allow decision fatigue to set in.
+Don’t allow decision fatigue to set in or you may end up with a project that goes off the rails.

 Not all Clients want to be hands-on, while others insist on always being in the loop.
 So, during project kickoff or onboarding, make sure to directly ask your Clients how they want to work together and how they envision the process running.
 It may be different from how you envisioned the project or how you normally work, so try to strike a balance out of the gate.
 Consistency is key; don’t be wishy-washy about the expectations.